 “I once said to Dave, “are we gonna build this climbing wall we’ve been talking about for years?”
 He said yes, one thing led to another and now The Boardroom is a thing, the best thing! (maybe I am a little bit bias).

 We have tried to create a place people wanted to be, as well as include the best climbing we could imagine.
 We are climbers, we like climbing, so we built The Boardroom.

 It isn’t really just one persons dream or one persons idea, its grown organically through the interactions and input of all the wonderful staff, wonderful customers and even Bob the Milkman.
 Collectively the community makes it what it is today.

 Before The Boardroom, I was a paddler, not the best but not bad, reaching international level with a few races in Europe.

 I’ve been a climbing instructor since 2004 and now, well, I mainly fly a desk and do boring Director type stuff.

 If I’m not doing the paperwork or business development or being a dad, then I’m bouldering whenever I can, with as many people as I can, and avoiding being a grown up as much as I possibly can.”

-Nick is one half of our Head route setting team alongside Liam Halsey, he also does a spot of coaching on request.
+Nick is two fifths of our Head route setting team alongside Liam Halsey and Joe, he also does a spot of coaching on request “No I don’t”.
 He has been here since day one and we’re extremely privileged to have him on the team.
 He has bouldered V11 (recently Diesel Power at Cromlech) and climbed 8b+.